Whatever It Takes, JULY 31ST, 2020

-My second novel, ‘Whatever It Takes’ will be published by the Mercier Press in June 2020.
+My second novel, ‘Whatever It Takes’ will be published by the Mercier Press on the 31st of July, 2020

 This is a contemporary crime novel set in Cork city, featuring a Garda detective, Collins, who goes to war against a professional criminal.